 To become a self-aware leader takes time, guts, vulnerability and experiencing failure.
 One of my favorite quotes from Michael Jordan is, “I’ve failed over and over and over again in my life and that is why I succeed.”

 - Ask for Feedback.
 Do you know how your emotions impact behaviors, and can you recognize when you have impacted someone else negatively?
-Ask your circle of influence how you are doing and what can you do to improve.
+Ask your circle of influence how you are doing and what you can do to improve.
 Sometimes the best advice comes from others on your team.
-Find a mentor be open to constructive feedback without becoming defensive.
+Find a mentor who is open to constructive feedback without becoming defensive.

 Good self-awareness cannot be thought of as a soft science or new age meditation.
 They are vital to your leadership growth.
 As a business coach, I find many leaders are not aware enough to admit they even have a problem or opportunity for growth.
 Often that awareness does not come to them until they experience a significant setback.
 Don’t wait – develop your self-awareness right now and see the impact on your Emotional Intelligence, and then see how Emotional Intelligence will change the way you work and live.

-Bobi Seredich is the co-founder of the Southwest Institute for Emotional Intelligence in Phoenix, Arizona.
-She can be reached at firstname.lastname@example.org.
+Bobi is the co-founder of the Southwest Institute for Emotional Intelligence and Managing Partner of EQ Inspirations.
+She can be reached at email@example.com.